hackersupreme/react-spring-parallax/README.md

 - If scrolling is enabled
 - Spring configuration

-The `Parallax` component should be the container element for the entire page.
+Note: the `Parallax` component should be the container element for the entire page.
 Placing it among sibling elements will get you a double scroll bar.

-The `ParallaxLayer` component represents a slide on the parallax.
+The `ParallaxLayer` component represents a slide on the parallax and should be a child of the `Parallax` component.
 Its attributes define the parameters for how this slide and the children it contains moves within the parallax.
 The parameters include:
 - Offset from the top of the parallax
   - ie which page it is located within the parallax
 - Slide Speed